dcreemer/1pass/README.md

 In order to run with minimum user input, **1pass** relies on the Gnu Privacy Guard [gpg](https://gnupg.org/) to encrypt all locally stored data.
 1Password needs both a *master password* and a *secret key* to access your vault.
-Each of these must be stored in an encrypted file (in the ~/.1pass) directory for 1pass to work correctly.
+Each of these must be stored in an encrypted file (in ~/.1pass or `$XDG_CONFIG_HOME/1pass`) for 1pass to work correctly.
 1pass encrypts these and all other files with your own gpg key.
-This key, as well as your 1Password login email and subdomain must be configured in the ~/.1pass/config file.
+This key, as well as your 1Password login email and domain must be configured in the ~/.1pass/config file.

 GPG can be configured to use the ```gpg-agent```, which can prompt for your *gpg* password, and